Docs

 The verification home page will reflect the published rules.

-While evaluating rules, If none of the rules match, then no action will be taken and the customer will move to the next step in the checkout process
+While evaluating rules, if none of the rules match, then no action will be taken and the customer will move to the next step in the checkout process.

 Managing rules